 - Princess Sissi is a plucky farm girl who is chosen to be the bride of Prince Franz, bringing her down-to-earth upbringing to the palace and their politics.

-- A Real Life Example is Kondo Isami, Commander of The Shinsengumi.
+- Kondo Isami, Commander of The Shinsengumi.
 While far from uncultured, Kondo is reported to often find himself out of his depth in political matters and the bureaucracy that heading up the capital's police force entailed.
 He is also described as having a great sense of honor and an inherent and very humble moral superiority.